Updated on September 12th, 2022

 A basic understanding of the varroa life cycle helps you understand how an infestation can grow rapidly and overwhelm a colony.

 A female varroa mite has two phases in its life cycle: the phoretic phase, where she attaches herself to an adult bee, and a reproductive phase within a brood cell.

 Phoresis is when an organism attaches itself to a host temporarily for the primary purpose of transportation.
 Female Varroa mites hitch rides on adult bees to travel within a hive and among colonies.

 After a short period, the phoretic mite drops into an uncapped brood cell.
 Once the cell is capped, the mite attaches herself to the larva and begins to feed and lay eggs.
 One egg develops into a male mite (for mating purposes) while the rest are females.

-When an adult bee emerges from the cell, the adult female mites come out with her to infect other bees or larva.
+When an adult bee emerges from the cell, the adult female mites come out with her to infect other bees or larvae.
 The male mite dies in the brood cell when the nurse bees clean it out.

-More mites can reach maturity in drone cells than worker cells because of the more extended development period of drones.
+More mites can reach maturity in drone cells than in worker cells because of the more extended development period of drones.
 Thus, more drone brood likely leads to higher mite counts.

 Developing in brood cells means the Varroa population grows in concert with the bee population.
 With multiple eggs being laid in brood cells the Varroa infestation rate is exponential making it particularly dangerous to the colony.

 Weakened by the mite, a bee becomes more susceptible to viruses that may be present in the colony.
 The mite can also spread these viruses (such as Deformed Wing Virus) as it moves from one host to another.